CarmineOptions/konoha/docs/vesting.md

 ## Overview

 The Vesting contract provides functionality for managing vesting schedules and milestones within the Konoha ecosystem.
+It is designed to ensure that tokens are distributed according to predefined schedules, enhancing transparency and security.
 This documentation outlines how to use the Vesting contract and how to customize it for specific protocol requirements.
-This component allows protocols to define linear vesting schedules and specific vesting milestones for grantees, ensuring that tokens are vested in a controlled and predictable manner.
+The component allows protocols to define linear vesting schedules and specific vesting milestones for grantees, ensuring that tokens are vested in a controlled and predictable manner.

+## Key Features

+- Linear Vesting Schedule: Allows for gradual release of tokens over a specified period.
+- Vesting Milestones: Enables setting specific vesting milestones with predefined amounts.
+- Event Emission: Tracks and emits events for vesting milestones and completed vesting actions.

 ## Usage